-Starting your first beets from seeds can seem like a challenging and confusing prospect, but it's actually quite simple.
-Follow our growing guide to have beautiful beetroot in your garden!
+Starting your first Beets from seed can seem like a challenging and confusing prospect, but it's actually quite simple.
+Follow our growing guide to have beautiful Beetroot in your garden!

 Soil